gini/gini-mobile-ios/HealthAPILibrary/GiniHealthAPILibrary/Documentation/sections/Documentation.md

 [![Swift package manager](https://img.shields.io/badge/Swift_Package_Manager-compatible-orange?style=flat-square)]()

-The Gini Health SDK provides components for uploading, reviewing and analyzing photos of invoices and remittance slips.
+The Gini Health API Library provides components for uploading, reviewing and analyzing photos of invoices and remittance slips.

-By integrating this SDK into your application you can allow your users to easily upload a picture of a document, review it and get analysis results from the Gini backend, create a payment and send it to the prefferable payment provider.
+By integrating this library into your application you can allow your users to easily upload a picture of a document, review it and get analysis results from the Gini backend, create a payment and send it to the prefferable payment provider.

 * [Installation](installation.html)
 * [Getting started](getting-started.html)